DavidNewmanGMIT/GraphTheoryAutumn/README.md

 You can run the Python files using whatever program you prefer.

+In current stae Python File does not run and does not do anything, I understand what to do but no how to do with using Python.

 Part 2
 1. the difference between regular expressions in infix notation and those in postfix notation.
 2. how Thompson's construction for regular expressions works.